La Min-sú de Terrasson

 World Heritage

-The historic Bordeaux Cathedral, Church of the Holy Cross, Monument aux Girondins, Gothic style St. Michel & Peu Berland tower are stunning and enchant you with fantasy.
-Porte de Caihau, La Gross Cloche (Fat bell) are adorable and the Grand Théâtre de Bordeaux is breath-taking… and the list doesn’t end!
+The historic Saint-André Cathedral and Gothic style Peu Berland tower (4), Bell tower and Basilica of Saint-Michel (6), Monument aux Girondins (2), are stunning and enchant you with fantasy.
+Porte de Cailhau, La Gross Cloche (Fat bell) adore the center and the Grand Théâtre de Bordeaux (3) is breath-taking… and the list doesn’t end!

 Shop & Eat